 Do I have to call the school and let them know my child is not coming to school?

-For safety reasons, we would like all parents to call us and confirm that their child is not attending on days when buses or classes are cancelled.
+For safety reasons, we would like all parents to confirm that their child is not attending on days when buses or classes are cancelled.
 Many parents decide to drive their child to school, or make alternate transportation arrangements when buses are cancelled, and we want to make sure everyone gets to school safely.
 If a child doesn't show up and we haven't heard from you, we don't know if it's because buses aren't running and you stayed at home, or if something serious may have happened on the way to school.
 So please report your child's absence if your children are not attending that day.